 The Group Policy: IP Security (IPsec) Protocol Extension is layered on top of the Group Policy: Core Protocol (as specified in [MS-GPOL]).
 The transmitted configuration data enables centralized (common) configuration of the IPsec component on multiple client systems to provide basic traffic filtering, data integrity, and optionally, data encryption for IP traffic.

-Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary